top of page

 The national healthcare route

-If you’re experiencing any non-urgent mental health issues and have received a D or fødelsenummer (birth identification number) from Skatteetaten, the normal route through the Norwegian health system would be to book an appointment via your personally assigned GP (Fastlege).
+In case you are facing non-urgent mental health concerns and have obtained a D or fødelsenummer (birth identification number) issued by Skatteetaten, the standard procedure within the Norwegian healthcare system is to schedule an appointment through your designated General Practitioner (Fastlege).

-You can book an appointment in the Helsenorge app yourself.
-If your GP isn't able to assist, you can ask for a referral to a mental health specialist (distrikts psykiatrisk senter) or a therapist in private practise with governmental funding.
-Like in many other countries, the drawbacks of being referred to a psychologist within the public system is that it’s often accompanied with long waiting times.
-In addition, you might not have flexibility in choosing the therapist yourself, compared to a private practice.
+You can schedule an appointment yourself with your GP on the Helse Norge website/app.
+If your GP is unable to assist, you have the option to request a referral to a mental health specialist (distrikts psykiatrisk senter) in Oslo or an English-speaking therapist in private practise with governmental funding.
+Similar to many other countries, being referred to a psychologist through the public system can result in lengthy waiting times.
+Moreover, you may have limited flexibility in selecting your therapist compared to private practise.

 Please note, this information is not conclusive, but could serve as an initial starting point for your search of seeking non-emergency mental health assistance in Oslo.
 For more information, please feel free to contact the relevant therapist.
 The information was to the best of my knowledge accurate at the time of publishing but might change over time.
-Please don't hesitate to get in touch if you need any further assistance or contact the appropriate governmental body for more advise.
+I'm Malin Rignéus, a qualified Counsellor in private practise, with over seven years of clinical experience specialised in providing support to internationals struggling with stress, anxiety and low mood.
+Please don't hesitate to get in touch if you need any further assistance or reach out to the appropriate governmental body for further advise.

 bottom of page